Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

+The $u$-variables can be written as generalized cross ratios of $z_{i,j}$ and $w_{i,j,k,l}$.\footnote{The dihedral coordinates for $E_6$ have also been constructed in connection with the Grassmannian cluster algebra of ${\rm Gr}(4,7)$~\cite{Drummond:2018dfd}, which are related by a sequence of mutations.
+We directly construct them from the $Y$-systems associated with the $E_6$ Dynkin diagram.
+It would be interesting to find a map between the worldsheet variables and the cluster $\mathcal{A}$-coordinates.}

-By generalizing the cross-ratio parameterization of the $A_{n}$-type $Y$-system, we now have worldsheet parameterizations for all type-ADE $Y$-systems, while such parameterizations for all the other finite types can be achieved by folding.
-The folding for $z$-parameters is derived from the standard folding of $Y$-systems combined with the birational maps in $ADE$ types \cite{WangZhao}.
+By generalizing the cross-ratio parameterization of the $A_{n}$-type $Y$-systems, we may obtain worldsheet parameterizations for all ADE-type $Y$-systems.
+The non-simply-laced types may be obtained from the simply-laced types by a folding procedure: identifying diagonals in worldsheets in a way consistent with folding the Dynkin diagrams.
+Further details will be presented in~\cite{WangZhao}.

-In summary, by using the gluing method, we have constructed the worldsheets for finite-type Dynkin systems.
-Nonlinear $w$-factors appear as we evolve the $Y$-system equations.
-The cluster configuration spaces, which have previously been described abstractly in terms of $u$-variables, can be parameterized as generalized cross ratios.
-We have given the $u(z)$ map explicitly for $D_n$.
-It is clear that such constructions can be extended to $E_7$ and $E_8$ and non-simply-laced cases follow from folding the simply-laced ones.
-We have found the underlying configuration spaces of points that give rise to a worldsheet description.
+The gluing method can be formally extended to infinite types whose Dynkin types can be written as a union of $A$-types.
+For example, the affine $D_n$ diagram can be obtained from two~$A_{n-1}$ diagrams by gluing all but a pair of nodes at each end.
+This results in overlapping polygons with antennae at both ends.
+Upon identifying the unglued vertices with internal punctures as described earlier, we recover the affine $D_n$ moduli space as a disc with two internal punctures and $n$ boundary points~\cite{Fomin_2008}.
+The main difficulty with the infinite types is that the $Y$-system equations generate an infinite number of complicated expressions.
+It would be an interesting question to understand the form of the polynomials that appear in the $u$-variables and the alphabet.